To be considered for admission applicants must have:

-3. A minimum of 1950 clinical hours (practicum option) or 3000 clinical hours (nurse practitioner option) earned by the application due date.
+3. A minimum of 1950 clinical hours (Practicum option) or 3900 clinical hours (Nurse Practitioner and Graduate Diploma options) earned by the application due date.

-In addition to requirements 1 -5 listed above, candidates seeking admission to the Diploma program must hold a Master's Degree in Nursing from an accredited program in Canada, or an equivalent from an institution recognized by the University, with a minimum GPA of 3.0 (B).
+7. In addition to requirements 1 -6 listed above, candidates seeking admission to the Graduate Diploma program must hold a Master's Degree in Nursing from an accredited program in Canada, or an equivalent from an institution recognized by the University, with a minimum GPA of 3.0 (B).

-Only in exceptional circumstances and only on the reccomendation of the Faculty of Nursing shall the Dean of Graduate Studies consider applicants who do not meet the admission requirements listed above.
+Only in exceptional circumstances and only on the recommendation of the Faculty of Nursing shall the Dean of Graduate Studies consider applicants who do not meet the admission requirements listed above.

-The deadline for our Fall 2021 intake is February 15, 2021.
-Your application and all supporting documents must be recieved by this date.
-To apply you will need to submit:
+The deadline for our Fall 2022 intake is February 15, 2022.
+Late applications will not be considered.
+To apply you must: